pyarya/arysite/src/content/projects/pill-tracker.md

 2. **Data Retrieval**: The ESP32 fetches medication data from the a spreadsheet and the Google Workspace API.
 3. **Data Transmission**: The ESP32 communicates with the Arduino over serial to send medication data.
 4. **Display**: The Arduino displays medication details on the OLED screen, including upcoming medication and dosage information.
 5. **Reminder System**: The buzzer provides audible reminders to users when it's time to take their medication.
+Additionally, the user is sent an email reminder in case they are not near the physical device.

 ## Conclusion
-The PillPal represents a significant step forward in medication management technology.
-By seamlessly integrating hardware and software components, we created a user-friendly solution that empowers individuals to stay on track with their medication regimen.
+ By integrating hardware and software components, we created a user-friendly solution that empowers individuals to stay on track with their medication regimen.
 With further development and refinement, I believe our project has the potential to make a positive impact on the lives of many.
+Unfortunately, I lost the documented photos for the physical aspect of the project, shown below are screenshots of the app and its functionality.

 ### Images
 <div style="display:flex; flex-wrap: wrap;" >